The microphone preamplifier is a critical part of any signal chain that includes a microphone.

 Automated Processes Incorporated, better known as API, is an American manufacturer/brand of high-end professional-grade audio equipment for recording studios.

-Since its birth in 1968, API has been successfully fulfilling it mission to create the highest possible quality professional audio gear, and then back it up with excellent customer service.
-More than 50 years later, the company continues to innovate and maintain is legendary status with modern production of its legacy products.
+Since its birth in 1968, API has been successfully fulfilling its mission to create the highest possible quality professional audio gear and then back it up with excellent customer service.
+More than 50 years later, the company continues to innovate and maintain its legendary status with the modern production of its legacy products.

 To this day, API builds its microphone preamps with the highest quality components to ensure the superior performance the company is known for.

-The 512v is a revamped version of the aforementioned class that includes a variable output feature.
+The 512v is a revamped version of the aforementioned preamp that includes a variable output feature.

 Solid State Logic

-This revered company is the perhaps best known as the manufacturer of some of the world’s favourite (and most expensive) mixing consoles.
-SSL also produces some of the best microphone preamplifiers that money can buy though, they too, demand a rather high price point.
+This revered company is perhaps best known as the manufacturer of some of the world's favourite (and most expensive) mixing consoles.
+SSL also produces some of the best microphone preamplifiers that money can buy, though they too demand a rather high price point.